littlektframework/littlektframework.github.io/_docs/starting/first-application.md

     override suspend fun Context.start() {
-        // this is where we can use the context to add render calls, dispose, calls, etc. All the logic should go here. val texture = resourceVfs["texture.png"].readTexture() // reads a texture on the main thread from the resources onRender { dt -> // this adds a render updater that is called on every frame
+        // this is where we can use the context to add render calls, dispose, calls, etc. All the logic should go here. val texture = resourceVfs["texture.png"].readTexture() // reads a texture on the main thread from the resources onUpdate { dt -> // this adds an updater that is called on every frame
             // render logic can go here
-            gl.clear(ClearBufferMask.COLOR_BUFFER_BIT)
         }
     }
 }